meg-gutshall/flatiron-curriculum-notes/rails/11-authentication/using-has-secure-password.md

 ## Rails Makes It Easier

 You don't have to deal with this all yourself.
-Rails provides a method called `has_secure_password` that you can use on your ActiveRecord models to handle all this.
+Rails provides a method called `has_secure_password` that you can use on your Active Record models to handle all this.
 It looks like this:

 ```ruby
 # app/models/user.rb